-Concerning curricular and co-curricular activities, a previous study revealed that the majority of honours students were also actively involved in co-curricular activities (Kumar 2006).
+Concerning curricular and co-curricular activities, a previous study revealed that the majority of honours students were also actively involved in co-curricular activities (Kumar and Dileep 2006).
 This implies that the more students are involved in co-curricular activities, the more satisfied they are with school life because they find their relevance and meaning at school (Huang and Chang 2004).
 Equally significant to pupils' satisfaction with school life is the psychological learning environment which is demonstrated by a competent teacher, both in content and pedagogy.
-Puteri Darishah et al. (2017) reported that pupil satisfaction has a strong relationship with the quality of their teachers in terms of guidance, assessment, and subject matter, as well as teaching strategies that encourage the 21st-century skills.
+Puteri Darishah, Yaakob and Mohd Sofian (2017) reported that pupil satisfaction has a strong relationship with the quality of their teachers in terms of guidance, assessment, subject matter and teaching strategies that encourage the 21st-century skills.
 Similarly, when teachers employ pedagogy through fun learning activities, pupils' satisfaction is optimum as reflected in their academic performance (Light 2002; Lucardie 2014).